sanskrit/raw_etexts/mixed/ebhAratI-sampat/dharmashAstram/dharmAdisangrahagranthAH/shrInivAsadAsaH/yatIndramatadIpikA.md

 **PRAMĀAND PRAMĀṆA**

  According to Viśiṣṭādvaita, pramā (valid knowledge) should satisfy two conditions.
 As regards the first condition, pramāshould reveal the existence of an object or agree with external reality; the second condition of pramā is that it should serve some practical need.
-Pramā, therefore, is defined as that whichfavours the practical interests of life as they really [are.](# "यथावस्थितव्यवहारानुगुणज्ञानं प्रमा।")The distinctive cause of a particular pramā is pramāņa.
+Pramā, therefore, is defined as that whichfavours the practical interests of life as they really are.[^5]The distinctive cause of a particular pramā is pramāņa.
 A cause is considered distinctive or best, since knowledge arises without delay through its agency.

+[^5]: "यथावस्थितव्यवहारानुगुणज्ञानं प्रमा।"